nuzzesick/storm-desktop/README.md

 # <img src="https://user-images.githubusercontent.com/27747658/126054843-003f6155-f7e2-4954-9229-143d6c11f9b8.png" height=26 /> Storm
 ## Storm is a modern torrent client built with Electron and React.

-Storm comes with the idea of <b>change the way we see torrent clients</b>, because all of them always have those typical tables with a lot of data that most of the regular users doesn't understand it all, including us.
-We tried to put just the necessary features with a beautiful UI/UX.
+Storm comes with the idea of change the way we see torrent clients.
+Traditional clients always have those tables with data you don't need to see.
+Storm gives you just the necessary features with a beautiful UI/UX.

+Storm is an open source project, so if you want to build the best torrent client ever, this is the best time for you.

 > Storm is currently in beta status and only available for MacOS and Linux, but go ahead and try it!